-The Upper East and North East Rice Valleys: The Hub of Food Basket of Ghana
+The Upper East and North East Rice Valleys: The hub of food basket of Ghana

 Data from the Ministry for Food and Agriculture (MoFA) for instance revealed that, in 2017, the country’s consumption rate of rice was about 1.3 million tonnes, however, Ghana produced only about 721,610 tonnes of rice, creating a deficit of about 580,300 tonnes.

-Statistics available at the Ministry of Trade and Industry indicates that Ghana spends more than $1billion each year to import rice and in 2017, an amount of $1.1billion was spent on only rice importation.
+Statistics available at the Ministry of Trade and Industry indicates that Ghana spends more than US$1 billion each year to import rice and in 2017, an amount of $1.1billion was spent on only rice importation.

 The situation has overtime created economic distress and with the emergence of the coronavirus disease, which affected agriculture production and its consequence on food security across the country, the need to promote local production of food especially rice needs to be given priority on the Agriculture agenda.